 Teaching is a classic career path.
 As a teacher, you can work with a variety of age groups, in small towns or large cities, and in or outside of school classrooms.
 Research shows that California, Texas, and New York are hotspot states with the largest number of teaching jobs, but anywhere you find people needing to learn, you will find education jobs.

-As with any career path, you should first learn what the job is like on a daily basis.
+Once you get all of the information on becoming a teacher, you will then want to learn what the job is like on a daily basis.
 Test your skills interacting with children or other age groups by volunteering or working with them in some capacity.
 Volunteer at a local charity or fundraiser that assists children and families.
 Offer to babysit for friends and family to understand the needs of different age groups.
 Coach youth sports groups.
 Try a position as an after-school caregiver.
 Tutor friends on school subjects or family members on technology.

 Once you decide which age group clicks best with your teaching style, consider the qualifications to teach that group.
 Open your career options to jobs beyond full-time teaching in the classroom.
 There are many advanced careers with openings that might be just right for you.